Kartik189/ML_WOC_ModelZoo/README.md

 3. Distributing data into Training And Testing Set.
 4. Training Our Model.
 5. Using it to test/predict data.
-6. Using R^2 method to test the efficiency of our model
+6. Using variance score to test the efficiency of our model